mrmdlab/bruker2bids/README.md

 - automatic run label for scans with identical labels according to their chronological order
 - No interference between mutiple users
 - reorient images with one click
+- save, load and delete your own config files
 # Demo
 - The author is kind of too lazy to prepare a video.
 Just try it.
 If you have got any question, open an issue.
 I'm more than glab to help you!
 If you like it, please give this repository a star!
 If you see many stars, that means you can trust this program!